Wednesday, August 27, 2025

 a young husband and pretty wife so poor

-they lived in an actual chicken coop.
+they had to make do in a chicken coop.

 — I would have given most anything